will-in-wi/letsencrypt-webfaction/README.md

     $ letsencrypt_webfaction --letsencrypt_account_email you@youremail.com --domains yourdomain.com,www.yourdomain.com --public ~/webapps/yourapp/wordpress/ --username myusername --password mypassword

 *Note: Passing the password via the command line as seen here is insecure.
 You should use the `--config` mechanism mentioned later.*

+After you run this command, you will see a new certificate in the webfaction admin panel, called yourdomain_com (in this case).
+You need to change your application to point to this certificate after the certificate has been issued.
+Future runs of this command will update the existing certificate entry and not require a change in the admin.
+You can change the name in the admin interface using the `--cert_name` parameter.

 ### Testing